Jamaica Wedding Traditions

 Diaspora Wedding Adaptations

-Jamaican diaspora or “foreign Yard” communities maintain traditions through “home-stylehohm-style” celebrations.
-These “yaadyahd abroad” weddings cost $15,000-40,000 USD blending “back home” customs with local practices.
+Jamaican diaspora or “foreign Yard” communities maintain traditions through “home-style” celebrations.
+These “yaad abroad” weddings cost $15,000-40,000 USD blending “back home” customs with local practices, similar to how Haitian diaspora communities preserve their heritage abroad.

-Winter adaptations include “inside boothbooth” venues and “import food” with 30% markup.
-The “foreign timing” condenses traditional schedules.
+Winter adaptations include “inside booth” venues and “import food” with additional costs for specialty ingredients.
+The “foreign timing” often condenses traditional multi-day schedules to accommodate work schedules.

 Regional Variations